Sales Tax on University Purchases

 University purchases from vendors located in Virginia:

 - The University is a state agency and therefore is generally exempt from Virginia sales tax.

 - Primary exception: Food and lodging are generally taxable (see Bulletin 16-3).

 - Virginia vendors may request that University purchasers provide an exemption certificate before they agree to waive sales tax.

 - Virginia certificate of exemption is available from Procurement.

 University purchases from vendors located in foreign states:

 - Before 2018, an out-of-state vendor without a phyical location in Virginia wasn't required to charge Virginia sales tax.

 - The 2018 Wayfair Supreme Court case requires all major out-of-state vendors to collect sales tax.

 - As a result, non-Virginia vendors – even ones with long-standing relationships - may request a Virginia certificate of exemption to document the University’s tax-exempt status.

 University purchases while traveling outside of Virginia:

 - The University maintains sales tax exemptions in many states outside of Virginia.
 University travelers can determine whether they are exempt from sales tax by checking the University's tax exemption certificates.

 - North Carolina, Indiana and Utah require travelers to pay sales tax and then file for a refund.
 If a traveller has North Carolina, Indiana or Utah travel receipts, please contact Financial Operations for instructions.

 The University is required to pay Virginia sales tax on in-person sales of physical goods occurring in Virginia, as well as on mail-order sales to destinations within Virginia.

 The 2018 Wayfair case also requires the University to collect sales tax on goods shipped to states where it has “economic nexus,” defined as annual sales volumes in excess of state-established annual limits.
-At present, the University has sales tax nexus in the following states: District of Colombia, Georgia, Illinois, Maryland, New Jersey, North Carolina, Pennsylvania, and Ohio.
+At present, the University has sales tax nexus in the following states: District of Columbia, Georgia, Illinois, Maryland, New Jersey, North Carolina, Pennsylvania, and Ohio.